samboy/rg32hash/C/tinyrg32.md

 infinite list of 32-bit hex numbers.
 That in mind:

 ```
-time tinyrg32 --we --can --make --an --infinite --list --of --hex --numbers '1234'
+tinyrg32 --we --can --make --an --infinite --list --of --hex --numbers '1234'
 ```

-This makes an infinite list, which is faster in cygwin:
+This makes an infinite list, which is faster in Cygwin:

 ```
 $ time tinyrg32 --we --can --make --an --infinite --list --of --hex --numbers '1234' | head -1 | tail -1